SeqWare/seqware/seqware-distribution/docs/site/content/index.md

 SeqWare.
 In particular, we recommend new users begin with the three getting started guide found in the documentation section and linked to below.</p>

+Developers can reach the GitHub site "<a href="https://github.com/SeqWare/seqware">here</a>".
 <table>
 <tr>
 <th><h2><strong>Users</strong></h2></th>